SMDANAS02/DebugAI_EndeeProject/README.md

   "language": "Python"
 }

-##Step 2 — Embedding
+Step 2 — Embedding

 Each error message is converted into a 384-dimensional vector embedding using:

 sentence-transformers/all-MiniLM-L6-v2

-##Step 3 — Vector Storage
+Step 3 — Vector Storage

-Embeddings are stored inside Endee vector database.
+Embeddings are stored inside Endee Vector Database.

 Example structure: